 |FUTS||ProShares Managed Futures Strategy ETF||$20.01||0.00%||$3,003||8,710||-3.6%|

 Perhaps uncharacteristically of ETF’s, CTA index tracking ETF’s usually have a comparatively high TER owing to the complexity and expense incurred in replicating the performance of a basket of very different strategies.
-The performance is also often surprisingly poor compared to that of the index itself (as is often the case with leveraged ETFs) and many would argue that the only benefit to a tracker in this instance would be the tiny minimum investment requirements (as is the case with any type of ETF).
+When considering how to get exposure to and invest in CTA funds it is important to note that the performance is also often surprisingly poor compared to that of the index itself (as is often the case with leveraged ETFs) and many would argue that the only benefit to a tracker in this instance would be the tiny minimum investment requirements (as is the case with any type of ETF).
 ETF based trackers are also reductive in their exposure, as it is nigh-on impossible to representatively replicate the performance of the entire managed futures space owing to the sheer number and diversity of its participant strategies.
 If you have more than 10,000 USD at your disposal then you will likely be able to access a strategy directly instead using a wrap account.

 Particularly common in the US, onshore funds will commonly be registered in states with amenable taxation laws.
 Globally, the US can be thought of as the hub for CTA’s owing to the its central part in the history of the futures industry but it presently accounts for less than half of the managed futures universe.
 Onshore funds are generally the best option for US Taxpayers who would otherwise face reporting and tax complications in-line with the IRS treatment of “PFIC’S” or passive foreign investment companies if the investor were to invest in a fund domiciled overseas.
 Engaging an onshore fund generally works on a subscription basis, in line with the terms and conditions set out in the offering memorandum and prospectus.
 There are standardized reporting requirements for all NFA registered members and owing to the strict regulatory environment they are able to boast a relatively high degree of transparency when compared to offshore funds.
 Onshore funds are generally less able to reduce tax liability than their offshore peers and as such may have more performance drag.
 This alone should not influence allocation decisions as arguably, an onshore fund with robust performance and a long term track-record would still be more attractive than an offshore fund with stellar returns, but little in the way of track-record.
 Domicility of the fund should be taken into consideration with regards to the clients tax situation, and not the other way around.